CLARIAH/wp6-ferdinandhuyck/docs/transcription.md

 ### Words in general

-1. Spaces are stripped when they are between elements whose parent does not allow mixed content; other whitespace is reduced to a single space.
+1. Spaces are stripped when they are between elements whose parent does not allow mixed content; other white-space is reduced to a single space.
-1. All words inside the teiHeader will get the feature `is_meta` set to 1;
+1. All words inside the `teiHeader` will get the feature `is_meta` set to 1;
     for words inside the body, `is_meta` has no value.
 1. Necessarily empty elements will cause a feature `empty_`*tag*`=1` on the last word; *tag* is the name of the empty element.
 All attributes of such